Best Backpacking Books

 Ultralight Backpackin' Tips by Mike Clelland: If you're looking to pack light and move fast, this book is for you.
 Clelland offers practical tips for reducing your pack weight without sacrificing comfort or safety.

-A Walk in the Woods by Bill Bryson: This memoir follows Bryson's journey along the Appalachian Trail.
-It's a humorous and entertaining look at backpacking culture and the challenges of long-distance hiking.
+A Walk in the Woods: Rediscovering America on the Appalachian Trail (Official Guides to the Appalachian Trail).
+This memoir follows Bryson’s journey along the Appalachian Trail.
+It’s a humorous and entertaining look at backpacking culture and the challenges of long-distance hiking.

 Wild by Cheryl Strayed: Strayed's memoir chronicles her journey along the Pacific Crest Trail.
 It's a raw and honest portrayal of the physical and emotional challenges of backpacking.